jasonwashburn/zarf/site/src/content/docs/commands/zarf_package_create.md

-      --signing-key string                 Path to private key file for signing packages --signing-key-pass string            Password to the private key file used for signing packages --skip-sbom                          Skip generating SBOM for this package
+      --signing-key string                 Path to private key file for signing packages --signing-key-pass string            Password to the private key file used for signing packages --skip-sbom                          Skip generating SBOM for this package --validate-schema                    Validate the Zarf package against the schema (default true)
 ```

 ### Options inherited from parent commands